 Hanumanasana, commonly known as full splits, is another challenging seated pose for many, as it requires significantly open hips and thighs.
 However, it has many benefits, including toning the legs, soothing menstrual cramps, and balancing the nervous system.

 From a tabletop position, step the left foot between your hands.
 Next, walk the foot forward as you sink your hips and slide your right leg back, bringing the feet further away from each other.
 You can then flex the left foot to slide the heel along the floor, bringing the hips as close to the ground as possible.

 If the sitting bones remain hovering above the floor, support yourself by placing a block under them.

 Compass Pose (Parivrtta Surya Yantrasana)

-The compass pose is a more advanced version of the Heron pose, giving an equally intense stretch to the hamstring as the splits pose.
+The compass pose is a more advanced version of the heron pose, giving an equally intense stretch to the hamstring as the splits pose.
 In addition, it stretches the shoulders, chest, and hips, strengthens the core, improves balance, and increases spinal flexibility.

 From an easy pose, bend your left knee, hugging it to the chest.
 You can keep the right leg bent or extend it.
-Thread your left arm under your left leg, bringing the fingertips to the floor outside your left hip.
+Thread your left arm under your left leg, bringing your fingertips to the floor outside your left hip.